dojo/docs/quickstart/Animation.rst

 Using the latest in CSS3 along with the Dojo APIs increases the performance of animation and makes it easier for designers to code the animation using CSS3.

-See details on application of animation in specific Digits in `Themes and theming <dijit/themes#animation>`_.
+See details on application of animation in specific Digits in :ref:`Themes and theming <dijit/themes>`.